 Mohena Singh & Gaurav Wadhwa Share ‘Tera Ghata’ Video; Fans Slam Them For Dissing Rishi Dev!

 Rumour mills were abuzz that all is not well between Mohena Singh, Rishi Dev and Gaurav Wadhwa.
 The Yeh Rishta Kya Kehlata Hai actors had become close while working on their digital project.
 The trio run a YouTube channel called RiMoRav.
-It was said that since last few weeks, things haven't been too well between the trio.
+It was said that since the last few weeks, things haven't been too well between the trio.
 The differences are such that it has affected their friendship and working relationship.
 Mohena had also shared a cryptic message hinting at the same.

 Now, the actress has now posted a video on Instagram which has a cryptic message!